openstack-k8s-operators/ci-framework/docs/source/development/01_guidelines.md

 ## Review workflow

+### Auto draft status automation

+When a PR is opened or reopened on the CI-Framework repo the Github bot will enable the draft status.
+Once your patch is passing CI and you would be happy with it merging, click the "Ready for review" button, this will trigger the review ready workflow

+### Review ready automation

-Once your patch is passing CI and not in draft status a reviewer will review your patch.
+Once your PR is out of draft status it will be evaluated by the review ready workflow, if your patch passes the following evaluations the "Ready for Review" label will be added informing the Ci-Framework maintainers to review your patch.

+The evaluation steps are:

+- There are no failed CI jobs
+- There are no Pending CI jobs excluding Tide
+- The PR isn't in draft state
+- The commit isn't found in more than one PR

+If at any time your patch no longer meets this criteria the label will be removed.

+### Escalating your review

-If you would like to bring attention to your patch before a reviewer has made it to your patch reached out in our [slack channel](https://redhat.enterprise.slack.com/archives/C03MD4LG22Z)
+If you would like to bring attention to your patch before a reviewer has made it to your patch reach out in our [slack channel](https://redhat.enterprise.slack.com/archives/C03MD4LG22Z)

-### Auto Draft status

-When a PR is opened or reopened the Github bot will enable the draft status.
-Once your patch is passing CI and you would be happy with it merging, click the "Ready for review" button, this will then trigger the Review workflow mentioned above.